 - Patch, patch, patch.
 Keep company-owned devices patched and up to date with the latest software versions.

-- Have a strong identity and access management program that requires strong passwords and multifactor authentication.
-Consider using biometrics.
+- Have a strong identity and access management program that does the following:

 - Don't share credentials.